Ordinary Australians are being screwed by the tax system – but you’re not allowed to know that.

 “Claiming the release of the estimates might be ‘misleading or confusing’, Mr Costello has invoked special powers to block material sought under Freedom of Information laws.”

-The Saturday before last, the Australian ran big with an item headed “Howard’s battlers losing out”.
+On January 3 the Australian ran big with an item headed “Howard’s battlers losing out”.

 “John Howard’s battlers are going backwards, with new tax research showing that lower and middle-income earners suffered a reduction in real incomes of up to $430 a year between 2000 and 2001,” Patricia Karvelas and John Kerin reported.